ThatGuyAgain42/sandboxrepo/figured out how to make folders/README.md

 > how to get a link to file contents.
 > sometimes i see css or html that import from github sources that bring you to a page of just the raw source text

+> hyperlinks in readme files? is it possible?